 Then I combined the ingredients in both bowls, stirring until blended.
 I tossed in some chopped jalapenos and then stirred the batter just until the ingredients were fully incorporated.

 Now I pulled the hot skillet from the oven and greased the bottom of the skillet with unsalted butter.
 This is to assure that buttery crisp crust that we love so much!

 As a side note – look at that beautiful pitch-black flawless cast iron surface of my grandmother’s antique skillet.
-It’s had over 75 years of TLC and it holds many more years than that in its future! (sigh….)
+It’s had almost 100 years of TLC and it holds many more years than that in its future! (sigh….)
 Oops, off track again…